 “Consumption of craft beer among women has been on the rise for some time,” says Tanzi Cannon-Eckerle, who founded Brew Practitioners in Northampton in 2015.
 “It’s only natural that more will start to consider a career in the industry.”
 She took the leap after a trip to Europe that featured one great beer city after another.
 She returned inspired, but then suffered the loss of her sister, just 45, to cancer only a few weeks later.
 It lead to some soul searching, and ultimately the decision to leave her career as a practicing attorney and pursue her dream of opening a brewery.
 Majority owner, and occasional brewer, she’s most proud of the communal environment at the brewery’s taproom, shared by both staff and patrons alike.

 Cayla Marvil has also been inspired by the community that surrounds craft beer, both in Cambridge and in the industry as a whole, which she says “kicks ass.”
-Earlier this year she co-founded Lamp Lighter Brewing, an endeavor she described as “both stressful and awesome.”
+Just over a year ago she co-founded Lamp Lighter Brewing, an endeavor she described as “both stressful and awesome.”
 One of just two women in her brew school class, she’s too busy running the business to do much brewing these days, but says she’d like to be more involved in the brew house some day.
 She’s noticed a transition from a once male-dominated industry to a more inclusive one that now features a number of highly qualified women, including several of her own employees.
 “I hope we see more and more women entering the industry,” she explained.
 “More beer, more ladies, more fun!”

 If you’ve had the pleasure of visiting Bone Up Beer in Everett, you’re well aware that Liz Kiraly is all about fun.
 Co-owner, brewster, taproom beer slinger, she and her husband Jared debuted their nano brewery and their quirky slogan, made from ingredients, to much fanfare earlier this year.
 A graphic designer before getting into the beer business, she also designed the brewery’s logo, a mustachioed skull drawn with simple line work, but featuring a complex facial expression, which she says is indicative of the beer they make: “there’s a little more goin’ on there than first meets the eye.”